 Tip: If enough ports are available, you can select both a primary heartbeat interface and a secondary heartbeat interface on each appliance in the HA pair to provide heartbeat link redundancy.
 (You cannot use the same port as both the primary and secondary heartbeat interface on the same appliance, as this is incompatible with the purpose of link redundancy.)

-Note: The primary appliance uses the heartbeat interface to synchronize its session table to other appliances in an Active-Active-Standard HA group by default.
+Note: The master appliance uses the heartbeat interface to synchronize its session table to other appliances in an Active-Active-Standard HA group by default.
 However, you can use extra interfaces for the session synchronization by configuring

 |Reserved Management Interface||